OGGM/oggm-edu/docs/index.rst

 OGGM tutorials
 ^^^^^^^^^^^^^^

-These are more advanced notebooks, for current and future users of the OGGM model.
+These are more advanced notebooks, for users of the OGGM model.

 * :doc:`oggm_tuto`